m-houm/parseq_analyze/README.md

 #### Analysis pipeline

-parSEQ analysis library is intended to be used with a notebook similar to the provided notebook template (parseq_run_notebook).
-The analysis pipeline is separated into 5 big sections as portrayed in the notebook.
+parseq_analyze library is intended to be used with a notebook similar to the provided notebook template (parseq_run_notebook).
+The analysis pipeline is divided into 5 big sections as portrayed in the notebook.
+Every analysis run will automatically create a json file that tracks all important metrics of the analysis.

 **Setup Run**
 - Ceates a folder with the run name (run directory) in the output directory.